OCT Intravascular Imaging

 Apposition

-• If the stent struts are in contact with the vessel wall, the stent is apposed.
-Extensively malapposed stent struts have been shown to lead to stent thrombosis.9
+• If the stent struts make direct contact with vessel wall, the stent is well-apposed.
+Ultreon™ 2.0 Software detects the presence of malapposed stent struts, which can lead to stent thrombosis.12

-• In this video, Dr. Ziad Ali shows how to easily check for stent malposition with OCT.
+• In this video, Dr. Ziad Ali shows how to easily check for stent malapposition with OCT.

 How to review for stent apposition using MLD MAX